 You can improve your ability to breathe or respiratory capacity with the help of various exercises.
 If you lead a sedentary lifestyle, or if you are bed-ridden, the alveoli (air sacs) in the lungs deflate or collapse, which is called atelectasis.
 To keep these sacs inflated and its walls from actively exchanging oxygen, you need to breathe against resistance.

 Cardio exercises make you breathe against resistance, which keeps the alveoli inflated and open.
 You can also do Yoga, stretching, and breathing exercises.
-Exercise every day and help your lungs perform to its maximum capacity.
-It gives them a better chance to fight off COVID-19.
+Exercise daily and help your lungs perform to their maximum capacity, which gives them a better chance to fight off COVID-19.

 5) Get Rid of Mucus and Phlegm: